JFK, LGA or EWR: Which NYC Airport Is Best? (Local Tips)

 Can I take mass transit or the subway to LGA?

+Although there is no subway at LGA, there is public bus access.
 The M60 and Q70 buses go to LaGuardia.
-We suggest using GoogleMaps to map your trip, noting that you may have to leave yourself heaps of time if you plan to take the subway and then transfer to a bus, to get to your flight at LGA.
+I suggest using GoogleMaps to map your trip.
+I suggest leaving a lot of time if you plan to take the subway and then transfer to a bus to arrive at LGA.

 Pros and Cons of John F. Kennedy International Airport (JFK)

-Also, if you arrive via the Long Island Railroad (LIRR) or NYC subway, be prepared to get on the AirTrain monorail that makes stops at all the terminals, and be prepared to know exactly where to go so that you do not miss your stop or parking lot station.
+One “pro” is that it’s gigantic, with a lot of shopping, dining, airport lounges and transit options.
+If you arrive via the Long Island Railroad (LIRR) or NYC subway, be prepared to get on the AirTrain monorail that makes stops at all the terminals.
+Be prepared to know exactly where to go so that you do not miss your stop or parking lot station.

 Is JFK a good airport?